CZHQuality/Sal-CFS-GAN/README.md

-# A New Deep CNN for Predicting Salieny Regions over Challenging Scenes corrupted by various Transformations/Distortions.
+# GazeGAN: A New Saliency Prediction Model

 # This work has been Accepted by IEEE Transactions on Image Processing: https://ieeexplore.ieee.org/document/8866748